Last Updated on June 13, 2021 by Nancie

 European Starlings like to sit on suet feeders and eat and eat and eat until it is gone.
-Small groups of Common Grackles can sometimes also get quite aggressive about eating suet.
+Small groups of Common Grackles can sometimes also get quite aggressive about eating suet too.
 Limit them by using upside-down suet feeders instead of regular open cage feeders or other feeders that let starlings and grackles sit comfortably to eat their fill.
-They will still visit these feeders and dangle briefly, but not for long periods at a time and not long enough to eat it all.
+They will still visit upside-down feeders and dangle briefly, but not for long periods at a time and not long enough to eat it all.

 Where to Put a Suet Feeder?

 In my yard, I have a million squirrels (or at least it seems like it.)
 The best place in this situation is to hang it on a pole.
 If you don’t have squirrel or raccoon issues, check out my Where To Hang a Suet Feeder post for more ideas.
 If you have trouble with starlings or grackles using the barrel baffle on a pole to get to feeders, see my post on Nuisance Birds Use Baffles to Get Suet.

 Where to Put a Suet Feeder If I Don’t Want to Use a Pole?

 Check out my Where To Hang a Suet Feeder post for more ideas on where to hang suet feeders.

 Most commercial suet blocks include extra things like nuts or blueberries or mealworms or whatever that are supposed to appeal to different birds.
 I’ve tried quite a few of them and in my yard, and I honestly have not noticed strong bird preferences for any particular flavor additions.
 Maybe a slight partiality to added nuts?
 The suet eating birds in my yard eat any of them.

 What About 100% Pure Suet?